 - The protagonist is tormented by ghosts/memories/events of their past.
-Whether they are able to overcome these and make the right choices in the end depends upon your subgenre.
+Whether they are able to overcome these and make the right choices, in the end, depends upon your subgenre.

 - There is a foil for your protagonist.
 This is the character who embodies the ideals and attributes opposite of your character.
 This character exists to show the reader the other path your protagonist could have taken.

 - The protagonist receives assistance from unexpected sources.
 Some examples are the characters who tell the protagonist “the truth” such as the ghosts in A Christmas Carol and Hamlet, Eldridge calling out James in The Hurt Locker.
 They can also be the characters who enable the protagonist, like Harling (the protagonist’s drug dealer) in Flight.
-Note: If you are having trouble writing this one, again look to your secondary external genre and see if you can meet this one through needs of that story and integrate.
+Note: If you are having trouble writing this one, again look to your secondary external genre and see if you can meet this one through the needs of that story and integrate.
 It’s always a good idea when you can overlap your Obligatory Scenes and Conventions from your primary with your secondary.

 What are the Subgenres of the Morality Genre?